G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

 compgen -g
 ```

-The “regular-users” group should be displayed at the bottom of the result.
+The *regular-users* group should be displayed at the bottom of the result.

-## Add an SSH key
+## Add an SSH Key

 There are times when you want your new instance to be accessible from other machines.
-For example, some of your colleagues also want to use your instance, or you want to set up a cluster of virtual instances to create an Apache Hadoop or Apache Spark cluster.
-To do that, you need to add the public SSH keys of other machines to the User Data field.
+For example, some of your colleagues may also want to use your instance, or you might want to set up a cluster of virtual instances to create an Apache Hadoop or Apache Spark cluster.
+To do so, you need to add the public SSH keys of other machines to the User Data field.

-Below is an example of adding a public SSH key of another machine to the new instance:
+Below is an example of how to add a public SSH key of another machine to the new instance:

 ```
 #cloud-config